 - Install drivers and plug in the mouse.

 Or you can locate the exact device and download the legacy driver.
 This, of course, still requires disabling the driver updates.
-In contrary, Windows 10 will change them to the ‘latest’ version and you’ll again bump into the same problems.
+On the contrary, Windows 10 will change them to the latest version and you’ll again bump into the same problems.